lyz-code/autoimport/docs/index.md

 In such cases where you want to retain the unused imports across any file, you can use the `--keep-unused-imports` flag, which will prevent `autoimport` from removing any import statements.

+**Note:** If there are not many cases where you intend to keep the unused imports, prefer placing `#noqa: autoimport` on the concerned import line/s, over using the `--keep-unused-imports` flag.

 ## Moving the imports to the top

 There are going to be import cases that may not work, if you find one, please